AdaCore/why3/doc/whyml.rst

 The postcondition states that the returned queue represents the empty sequence.
 Another postcondition, saying that the returned queue satisfies the type invariant, is implicit.
-Note the cast to type ``queue ’a``.
+Note the cast to type ``queue 'a``.
 It is required, for the type checker not to complain about an undefined type variable.

 The next operation is ``head``, which returns the first element from a